JBLanneluc/Facebook-archive-analyzer/Readme.md

 # Facebook Archive Analyzer

-Little application running on Python3 with a simple shell as an interface.
+Small application running on Python3 with a simple shell as an interface.
+This application has 2 purposes:
-This application is about visualizing locally some statistics about your use of messenger.
+- Visualizing some graphs & statistics about your use of Facebook Messenger.
+- Characterizing the nature of your relationships based on your messages exchanges, (it only works for French discussions though).
 Of course, nothing is sent, everything is local and stays on your computer.
-We also worked on a profiling part, which only works for french discussions though.

-## Exemple of use
+## Example of use
-First, you have to download your archive (json) containing all your data from Facebook.
-All that is necessary are the messages, so you don't have to ask for all the other information.
+First, you have to download your Facebook archive (json) containing all your data from Facebook.
+The only thing you need is the messages, so you can uncheck the rest of your data.
 You can get yours [here](https://www.facebook.com/dyi/?referrer=yfi_settings)

-Then, just uncompress you archive, launch the app and write down the full path to the root directory of your uncompressed archive.
+Then, just unzip you archive, launch the app and write down the full path to the root directory of your unzipped archive.

-To launch the app, just start the main file :
+To launch the app, just run the main file :

 ```
 python3 main.py
 ```

-And have fun !
+Have fun!